acma82/Custom_Print/Pen.md

     pen.draw_rectangle(length=8, width=4, style=cp.Line_Style.DOUBLE)
 ```

-source.custom_print module is not a big thing, but I hope you find useful occasionally. **Python 3.12.1** or greater is required.
+custom_print module is not a big thing, but I hope you find useful occasionally. **Python 3.12.1** or greater is required.

-Note: source.custom_print module has been tested on RedHat 9, Centos Stream 9, AlmaLinux 9, and Windows 10.
+Note: custom_print module has been tested on RedHat 9, Centos Stream 9, AlmaLinux 9, and Windows 10.

 #### [Back](README.md)